Chansik-Hwang/Kinova-arm-control/README.md

 ## How to get
 ### Git package
-you must have git package
+You must have git package.
 ```text
 cd <YOUR_PATH>
 git clone https://github.com/YoonsGitIt/EE3100704.git